DexterDreeeam/Spear/README.md

 ### _Client_
 - Android
 - IOS - Developing
-- Harmony - Wait for OS Function Release
+- Harmony - Wait for OS Function, use Android Client for backup

 # Client Proxy Token
 Client side Proxy Token to Connect your server.